 "One kiss leads to another and then, before you know it, you're married with a baby on the way.
 I've seen it happen often enough."

 They remained on the bank for more than an hour, arm in arm, silently watching the river glisten in the moonlight.
 Occasionally, they would glimpse a piece of trash riding the swiftly moving current.

-Some people are like that, Angelique realized.
+Some people are like that, Angelique mused.
 They get swept up by emotions and carried away.

-Well, she wasn't about to let that happen to her.
+Well, she was not about to let that happen to her.
 Despite her attraction to François, she would keep a tight rein on her emotions and not let her life be destroyed.

 * * *

 In the following weeks, François continued to pursue Angelique, and she, in turn, cleverly managed to hold him at bay while still keeping him interested.

 Then one day an attractive, well-dressed woman entered Madame Suzette's dress shop.
 Angelique, who was working beside the window to take advantage of the bright sunlight, saw the Duc de Rochefort's carriage parked outside.
 Madame Suzette was busy with the customer, so Angelique snuck out the back door to get a better look at the vehicle.